Wednesday, November 20, 2024

 Review of Gogmagog by Steve Beard & Jeff Noon

 Johnny, where's that soapbox?
 Get it out.
-We've got an important message to repeat.
+We've got an important message needs repeating.
 Seems it's not getting through.
 Little to the left...
 Ok there, good. <umph> Listen up, readers out there.
 Style matters!
 Where so much fantastika these days gets filtered through Clarion workshops or MFA writing programs before arriving at our eyeball-tips, we're losing sight of how voice, tone, style, mood, verve and other aspects of technique matter to story.
 Like a fingerprint, a reader used to be able to pick out a writer by their style.
 These days it's rice vanilla soup.
 Style matters!
 Thank you, that's all.
 Time to get down now, back to my hearth and quilt...

 Speculiction does indeed harp on about the importance of style.
 As we get closer to AI novels on bookshelves, style is the one thing that humans can cling to as their own.
 Dear ChapGPT: please write a book in the style of David Mitchell.
 I'm not sure that (today) it could.
 But it could 100% write a book in the style of Martha Wells, Adrian Tchaikovsky, and many, many others.
 I don't discredit these writers' imaginations or success, only that their writing lacks a certain spark, an intimation the writer knows that you know that they know this word is being used because...
 This is all a long winded way of saying, Jeff Noon and Steve Beard's 2024 novel Gogmagog will likely not show up on bestseller lists, but if mood and style are as important to you as imagination and story, read on.